-8.6 Vibration Study - Development Application
+8.7 Vibration Study - Development Application

 A vibration study may be requested by the approval authority at one or more stages of the land use approval process.
+In some cases, the land use authority may not request a vibration study, but one is appropriate to deal with potentially adverse vibration impact on one or more receptors.

-Vibration Studies should be prepared in accordance with the relevant requirements of:
+Vibration studies should be prepared in accordance with the relevant requirements of:

-- 1) Ontario policies relating to land use compatibility and land development, such as in the PPS: - MECP Draft (1981) Publication NPC-207 Impulse Vibration in Residential Buildings; - 3) MECP Publication NPC-119 Blasting; - 4) The D-series guidelines of the MECP; - 5) The railways, transit authorities and the FCM/RAC; - 6) Other relevant Municipal, Provincial and Federal guidelines and requirements; and - 7) All relevant standards (including, but not limited to those of organizations such as CSA, ISO, ASTM, ANSI, SAE,).
+- 1) Ontario policies relating to land use compatibility and land development, such as in the PPS; - 2) MECP Draft (1981) Publication NPC-207-Impulse Vibration in Residential Buildings; - 3) MECP Publication NPC-119-Blasting; - 4) The D-series guidelines of the MECP; - 5) The railways, transit authorities and the FCM/RAC; - 6) Other relevant municipal, provincial and federal guidelines and requirements; and - All relevant standards (including, but not limited to those of organizations such as CSA, ISO, ASTM, ANSI, SAE,).
 See Section 12.